 Temperature, dissolved oxygen and pH are monitored for the protection of aquatic life.
 Temperature is important because it controls several aspects of water quality.
-Colder water hold more dissolved oxygen which is required by aquatic organisms.
+Colder water holds more dissolved oxygen which is required by aquatic organisms.
 Plants grow more rapidly and use more oxygen in warmer water.
 Decomposition of organic matter which uses oxygen is accelerated in warmer water.
 Temperature can also determine the availability of toxic compounds such as ammonia.
 Since aquatic organisms are cold blooded, water temperature regulates their metabolism and ability to survive.
 The number and kinds of organisms that are found in streams or lakes is directly related to temperature.
-Certain organisms require a specific temperature range, such as trout, which require water temperatures below 20°C. Most aquatic organisms require a minimum concentration of dissolved oxygen to survive.
-In spring, surface waters of the lake mix with the water below through wind and thermal action.
+Certain organisms require a specific temperature range, such as trout, which require water temperatures below 20°C. Most aquatic organisms require a minimum concentration of dissolved oxygen to survive (5 mg/l or above).
+In spring, surface waters of the lake mix with the water below by wind and thermal action.
 This mixing diminishes as the upper layer of water becomes warmer and less dense.
 Solar insulation during the summer months stratifies the lake into three zones.
 The upper warmer water zone is called the epilimnion and the lower cooler water zone is called the hypolimnion.
 The epilimnion and the hypolimnion zones are divided by a transition zone known as the metalimnion.
-The thermocline located within the metalimnion exhibits a rapid change in water temperature.
+A rapid change in temperature within the metalimnion occurs and is referred to as a thermocline.
 During the summer months the hypolimnion may become anaerobic.
 In this anaerobic zone, chemical reduction of iron and manganese, or the production of methane and sulfides can occur.
 Iron rapidly oxidizes in aerobic environments, but manganese oxidizes slowly and can remain in the reduced state for long distances down stream even in aerobic environments.
 The degree of acidity of water is measured by a logarithmetic scale ranging from 0 to 14 and is known as the pH scale.
-A reading of 7 indicates neutrality and readings below seven are acidic and above are alkaline.
+A reading of 7 indicates a neutral pH while readings below seven are acidic and above are alkaline.
 Most Illinois lakes range from 6 to 9 on the pH scale.
-The buffering capacity of water is the ability to neutralize acid better known as alkalinity.
-A high alkalinity concentration indicates an increased ability to neutralize pH and resist changes, whereas a low alkalinity concentration indicates that a water body is vulnerable to changes in pH.
+If a body of water is alkaline, then it has the ability of act as buffer which can neutralize incoming acidic conditions.
+A high alkalinity concentration indicates an increased ability to neutralize pH and resist changes; whereas a low alkalinity concentration indicates that a water body is vulnerable to changes in pH.